BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Sworn Protector (Thorin Oakenshield, King Under the Mountain).

-Chronicler — *Ori's hope is to document the adventures of his kinsmen and compile them into a record worthy of their exploits.*
+Chronicler â€” *Ori's hope is to document the adventures of his kinsmen and compile them into a record worthy of their exploits.*

 *The youngest member of Thorin's Company, Ori was oft considered the weakest member of the group.
 But by possessing a valiant heart, Ori has been able to overcome all of the dangers in his way, proving his worth to the company and emerging stronger from each encounter.
 No longer needing to be looked after by his older brothers, Ori now proudly fights alongside his kinsmen, proving to be every bit the brave warrior he always believed himself to be.*